Piled Higher and Deeper: Parodies

 One of Cham's recurring themes is to re-cast an item of popular culture in the grad-school milieu.
 Upon several occasions, the strip has included spoofs of popular movies, like The Thesis (The Matrix), Raiders of the Lost Dissertation (Raiders of the Lost Ark), I, Grad Student (a mixture of the book and movie I, Robot), and Summer days ("Summer Nights").
 In addition, Cham has parodied television programs like The Jerry Springer Show, among others.

 Jorge Cham has also parodied Newton's laws of motion as Newton's 3 Laws of Graduation.
 According to the strip these laws of graduation were superseded by Einstein's Special Theory of Research Inactivity, much as Newton's actual laws were superseded by Einstein's Special Theory of Relativity.

 Another series of strips takes up the modern debate about the proper use of the term "irony".

 The strip has also included several adaptations of Shakespeare as well as several propaganda posters.
 Captions for the latter include "This man does research for you!", "When you procrastinate...
 Someone is watching!" and "Women in grad school...
 Support your local female geek."

 Cham has also released two song parodies, purportedly sung by Tajel, in MP3 format: "Closer to fine" (cf. Indigo Girls) and "Who will grade your work" ("Who Will Save Your Soul").

 Reception

-The comic resonates with graduate students.
-As of 2011, the strip's website received 7 million visitors each year, and a 2017 article reported that it received 6 million visitors a year.
+The comic resonated with graduate students.
+As of 2011, the strip's website had received 7 million visitors in the previous year, and a 2017 article reported that it received 6 million visitors a year.
 As of 2009, Cham had sold more than 46,000 books.

 Books

-Six PhD comic books have been published so far.
+Six PhD comic books were published.
 These are collections of the PHD Comic strips, and some books also contain bonus material: